 Occupations and Workforce

-Unlike some towns, Cooper Landing isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cooper Landing are a mix of both white- and blue-collar jobs.
+Cooper Landing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cooper Landing is a town of sales and office workers, construction workers and builders and service providers.
 There are especially a lot of people living in Cooper Landing who work in sales jobs (30.51%), personal care services (13.56%) and architecture and engineering (11.86%).

 Of important note, Cooper Landing is also a town of artists.
 Cooper Landing has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cooper Landing’s character.